amataj/generator-jhipster/CONTRIBUTING.md

 Run `./generate-sample.sh <command_name> [folder] [sample_name:optional] [type of entity]`

 This will create a folder with configuration and entities.
-Then, you can generate manually a JHipster project and test it.
+Then, you can generate manually a MSX project and test it.

 Command name can be as below